tessamcdonnel/STAT-217-R-Course/chapter7.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:9d5c6fc887
 ## Quick Check 1

-The paired t-test from the last exercise gave us a p-value of 0.004 and a 95% confidence interval of (0.8878354 4.6399424).
+The paired t-test from the last exercise gave us a p-value equal to 0.004 and a 95% confidence interval of (0.8878354 4.6399424).

 At the alpha = 0.05 significance level, how would we conclude this test?

 *** =instructions
-- We would reject the null hypothesis that the average difference in weight between post weight and preweight is equal to zero.
+- We would reject the null hypothesis and conclude that the average difference in weight between post weight and preweight is not equal to zero.
 - We would fail to reject the null hypothesis that the average difference in weight between post weight and preweight is equal to zero.
 *** =hint